On-demand nodes

 Data tiering

 Nodes with data tiering use solid state drives (SSD) to automatically optimize costs of your MemoryDB clusters by moving the least frequently used items from memory to SSD.
 Data stored on SSD exhibits slightly higher latency and lower throughput compared to data stored in memory.
-Nodes with data tiering, available for MemoryDB for Redis, are ideal for workloads that access up to 20% of their data regularly, and for applications that can tolerate additional latency the first time a less-frequently accessed item is needed.
+Nodes with data tiering, available for MemoryDB, are ideal for workloads that access up to 20% of their data regularly, and for applications that can tolerate additional latency the first time a less-frequently accessed item is needed.
 Amazon MemoryDB R6gd nodes with memory and solid state drives have nearly 5x more total storage capacity and can help customers achieve over 60% storage cost savings when running at maximum utilization compared to MemoryDB R6g nodes with memory only.
 See Pricing Example 3 below for a comparison on how data tiering can reduce your spend.

 Reserved nodes